 '''

 1 export GST_DEBUG_FILE=~/gst_read.log

-'''

-'''

 2 <!--NeedCopy-->

 '''

-This variable sets the level of logging and the file to store them.
-In this case, we are setting level 2 for the GStreamer framework and level 7 for the gst\read module.
+This variable sets the level of log collection and the file to store them.
+In this case, we're setting level 2 for the GStreamer framework and level 7 for the gst\read module.
 For more information, see the document.
-It is recommended only to set error and warning levels for the internal GStreamer framework and log level for gst\read.
+It's recommended only to set error and warning levels for the internal GStreamer framework and log level for gst\read.